shungheonchai/Terraform-CM-dataNode-Launcher/README.md

 terraform apply
 ```

+After the above scripts the following will happen
+1. Creates the number of EC2
+2. Hostname changed to the public IPv4 DNS
+3. MongoDB Automation Agent downloaded to the EC2 instances
+4. Cloud Manager shows the EC2's with the reachable hostnames
+5. Use any desired performance test scripts such as mLocust or POC-Driver to mock up

+`java -jar ./bin/POCDriver.jar --host "mongodb://{userName}:{password}@{ec2-host-name}"`

 When finished with everything you may allow the reaper to work its magic with the date you specified or run the terraform code below to delete

 ```
 terraform destroy
 ```